 This is the one that most new clients fight me on haha.

-But here’s the other thing: your clients need you to take charge and be confident in what you are offering.
+But here’s the other thing: your clients need you to take charge and be confident that they will get what they need when they give you their money

 Your clients are vulnerable — they are struggling in some area of their life, and they are probably super nervous reaching out for support (not always , but often!).
 When they come to you, they need to feel assured that you understand them, and can help them.